Pool Resurfacing in Escada Isles, FL

 Empty, weathered swimming pool with a rough, peeling surface in a backyard, next to a brick house.
 The pool appears neglected, with a few scattered leaves and a damaged wall.

 Your pool becomes the centerpiece of your backyard again.
-No more rough surfaces that scrape your feet or embarrassing stains that won’t come clean no matter how much you scrub.
+No more rough surfaces that scrape your feet or embarrassing stains you can’t scrub away.

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.